sscott33/paths.bash/README.md

 ### The default bookmark

 The default bookmark can be changed, but never deleted.
 The idea behind it is to store a temporary bookmark that can be easily used at a later time or in another instance of your shell.
-Since bookmarked paths are stored live into .path_db.bash, you can immediately access the default bookmark (and any other existing bookmarks) in another shell/terminal.
+Since bookmarked paths are stored live into `.path_db.bash`, you can immediately access the default bookmark (and any other existing bookmarks) in another shell/terminal.
 This is useful if you want another terminal open to the same directory and need to navigate to the same path.
 Using the default bookmark will be explained in the subsections for sp and gp.

-You can rename the bookmark used to reference the default bookmark by changing the value of _PATHS_DEFAULT_BM_NAME.
+You can rename the bookmark used to reference the default bookmark by changing the value of `_PATHS_DEFAULT_BM_NAME`.
 Note that you should subsequently update the default bookmark to prevent breakage.
 The bookmark name used to store the old default directory will then be treated like a normal bookmark.

 ### Path DB

-You can configure the location and name of the file storing your bookmarks by changing the value of _PATHS_PATH_DB_FILE.
+You can configure the location and name of the file storing your bookmarks by changing the value of `_PATHS_PATH_DB_FILE`.

 ### Function names